chaoss/wg-value/README.md

 - [Sean Goggins](https://github.com/sgoggins)
 - [Vinod Ahuja](https://github.com/vinodkahuja)

 The criteria for becoming a core contributor is to participate at least once per month over a period of 3 months.
 Participation includes providing feedback in the weekly Value group meetings, providing feedback on docs, or making other contributions on GitHub (commits/issues).
-People not participating over a 3 month period may be removed as core contributors.
+People not participating over 3 month period may be removed as core contributors.

 If you'd like to be on our squad, an easy way to start is by going through the [issue list](https://github.com/chaoss/wg-value/issues) and participating in the discussion. :tada: